 CLARA — the E. Claire Raley Studios for the Performing Arts — is a 501(c)3 organization with a mission of promoting arts education and long-term artistic sustainability through collaborative community partnerships.

 CLARA is housed in the historic Fremont School in Midtown Sacramento, which was donated to the project by Sacramento City Unified School District for $1 per year.

 CLARA rents studio and performance space to performing arts and cultural groups.
 Rent at CLARA is a combination of traditional, but low-cost, cash rent, and in-kind rent.

-Traditional rent is a pro-rata percentage of the total property expenses, and is approximately half the rate for comparable rental space in the area.
-This lower cost means that the cultural tenants of this building are able to invest more resources towards long-term efforts to stabilize and grow their organization.
+Traditional rent is a pro-rata percentage of the total property expenses and is approximately half the rate for comparable rental space in the area.
+This lower cost means that the cultural tenants of this building are able to invest more resources for long-term efforts to stabilize and grow their organization.

 CLARA’s business model provides space for the artists of today to create, collaborate, and grow, while simultaneously ensuring the future of the arts in Sacramento by investing in our next generation of artists and audiences.

 CLARA and its cultural tenants are deeply grateful to the partnerships with the City of Sacramento, Sacramento City Unified School District, the Raley-Teel family, and many other artists and visionaries who had the foresight to make our work possible!